Love/Hate (TV series)

-Love/Hate is an Irish dramatic television series broadcast on RTÉ Television.
-The show aired between 2010 and 2014 on RTÉ One and RTÉ Player.
-The show depicts fictional characters in Dublin's criminal underworld.
+Love/Hate is an Irish crime drama television series, commissioned by RTÉ Television and created by Stuart Carolan.
+Set in Dublin, the show depicts fictional characters in the city's criminal underworld.
 The show is mostly filmed in Dublin, with some scenes shot in bordering counties.
-Since its release, it has grown in popularity with series 3 attracting close to one million viewers on several occasions.
+Since its release, it continued to grow in popularity, with series 3 attracting close to one million viewers on several occasions.

+The show aired between 2010 and 2014 on RTÉ One and RTÉ Player, spanning five series and twenty-eight episodes.
+The show was later broadcast on Netflix and dubbed into French and German, and in 2024 the show was released for streaming onto ITVX.
 In November 2014, RTÉ stated that a sixth series would be made, but the show would be taking a year-long break in 2015.
 However, in November 2015, RTÉ stated that there were no longer plans to make a sixth series.
 In 2017, actor John Connors confirmed that production of Love/Hate had ceased and there would be no more seasons aired.

+Love/Hate was critically acclaimed, winning nineteen Irish Film & Television Awards, and its twelve-nomination run in 2013 set a national record.
+The show has become a cult classic in Ireland and has been hailed as one of the greatest Irish shows ever.
+In 2015, plans were announced to make an American version of the show, but as of 2024 no such show has been filmed.

+Conception

+Stuart Carolan had previously written shows for the stage and one episode of RTÉ's Raw in 2008 before Love/Hate.
+In an interview with The Irish Times, Carolan said that he had the idea for Love/Hate in his head for years.
+He stated he was influenced by the 1996 murder of crime reporter Veronica Guerin and his mother's experience as an emergency department nurse, treating those who had been shot or stabbed.

 Description

 The story is set in Dublin's criminal underworld.
-The first season introduced John Boy, criminal kingpin, and the four friends Darren, Nidge, Robbie and Tommy as members of his gang.
+The first season introduced John Boy, a criminal kingpin, and the four friends Darren, Nidge, Robbie and Tommy as his gang members.
 The show has also featured Ruth Negga, Ruth Bradley, Killian Scott, and Chris Newman.
-The story focused on rivalries within the criminal milieu and the psychological effects of violence on the Darren character.
+The story focuses on rivalries within the criminal milieu and the psychological effects of violence on the Darren character.
 It is directed by David Caffrey and produced by Simon Massey, Suzanne McAuley, and James Flynn.
-The first series began broadcasting on 3 October 2010 at 21:30.
-It was repeated on Thursday nights at 23:10 on RTÉ One and placed on the RTÉ Player for three weeks after broadcast.
-The second series began broadcasting on 6 November 2011 at 21:30.

 The fourth season began broadcasting on 6 October 2013.
 The opening episode of season four attracted 970,600 viewers on RTÉ One.

 Each episode cost approximately €600,000 to make.